 - Supporting interoperability and standards: The Commission believes strongly in the importance of standards in promoting blockchain technology.
 It is involved in the work of ISO TC 307, ETSI ISG PDL, CEN-CENELEC JTC19 and IEEE and in ITU-T as far as blockchain is concerned, and looks to engage with all relevant bodies globally like INATBA (see below).

-- Supporting blockchain skills development: There are planned initiatives focused on skills development to ensure the high-level skills that are needed are available.
+- Supporting blockchain skills development: There are initiatives focused on skills development to ensure the high-level skills that are needed are available.

 - Interacting with the community: The Commission interacts with the private sector, academia and the blockchain community primarily through 2 bodies: